De-LightSAM: Modality-Decoupled Lightweight SAM for Generalizable Medical Segmentation: Methodology

 \subsection{Query-Decoupled Modality Decoder}

 The mask decoder of SAM \cite{kirillov2023_sam} utilizes modality-agnostic query tokens to handle all segmentation tasks in natural images.
 However, this is not optimal for medical image segmentation.
 As there exists inherent heterogeneity in various medical imaging modalities, such common prediction channels suffer from decoding conflicts, degrading the generalization capabilities of the model.
-To address this problem, we propose the QDMD for our ESP-MedSAM framework, as provided in Fig. \ref{fig:csam}c.
-Concretely, we set $K$ query tokens $\{q^k\}^K_{k=1}$, where $q^k \in \mathbb{R}^{1\times d}$, to customize the private workflow for each Modality.
-We adopt a class-fixed assign algorithm where each query token corresponds to one modality category.
-Given the image embeddings $\textit{h}$ and prompt embeddings $\textit{p}$, we first update the mask query: $q^k \rightarrow q_{\rm sa}^k$ using the self-attention operation and then conduct cross-attention with the fusion of $\textit{h}$ and $\textit{p}$: $\textit{h'} \gets \textit{h} \oplus \textit{p}$, where $\oplus$ is an element-wise addition operation:
+To address this problem, we propose the QM-Decoder for our De-LightSAM framework.
+Concretely, we set $K$ query tokens $\{q^k\}^K_{k=1}$, where $q^k \in \mathbb{R}^{1\times C_2}$, to customize the private workflow for each Modality.
+We adopt a class-fixed assignment algorithm where each query token corresponds to one modality category.
+Given the image embeddings $\textit{h}$ and prompt embeddings $\textit{p}$, we first update the mask query using the self-attention operation and then conduct cross-attention with the fusion of $\textit{h}$ and $p_{\rm dense}$: $h \gets h \oplus p_{\rm dense}$, where $\oplus$ is an element-wise addition operation:

-where $\mathcal{H}$ is the decoding embedding, $\Omega$ stands for the corresponding positional encodings.
+where $h'$ is the decoding embedding, $\Omega$ stands for the corresponding positional encodings.
 Similar to SAM \cite{kirillov2023_sam}, such operations are iterated twice.
-To predict the segmentation mask $\hat{y}^k_i$, we perform:
+To predict the segmentation mask $\hat{y}^k$, we perform:

-where $\mathcal{F}_{\rm conv}$ represents two $2 \times 2$ transpose convolutions, upsampling $\mathcal{H}$ by 2$\times$. $k$-th MLP $\Phi^k_{\rm dec}$ aligns the channel with upscaled $\mathcal{H}$ and contains the decoding information of corresponding modalities. $\sigma$ stands for a sigmoid operation followed by an interpolation function that recovers the size of masks.
-Consequently, the proposed QDMD provides an independent decoding process for each modality, which avoids the conflicting inherent heterogeneity of different modalities, improving the generalization capabilities of our ESP-MedSAM framework.
+where $\mathcal{F}^{2 \times 2}_{\rm trans}$ represents two $2 \times 2$ transpose convolutions, upsampling $h'$ by 4$\times$. $k$-th MLP $\mathcal{F}^k_{\rm MLP}$ aligns the channel with upscaled $\mathcal{H}$ and contains the decoding information of corresponding modalities.
+The sigmoid operation, followed by an interpolation function, is used to recover the size of the original masks.
+The quality of predicted masks is supervised by a combination of focal loss and dice loss:

+Consequently, the proposed QM-Decoder provides an independent decoding process for each modality, which avoids the conflicting inherent heterogeneity of different modalities, improving the generalization capabilities of our De-LightSAM.